dasiekjs/php-dev/README.md

-Simple PHP 7.4 container
+Simple PHP containers

 NOT INCLUDED WEBSERVER (use f.ex nginx from example folder) Use this image as php service - link it into your container and use port 9000

-installed things:
+installed extensions:
 - iconv
 - gettext
 - intl